Melis34/ChainCheck_Prototype/readme.md

 made by [Melis34](https://github.com/Melis34) @
 [Melis IT Solutions](https://melisitsolutions.com/)
 \
  Opensource prototype of a closed source automatic web3 vulnerabilty scanner for smart contract audits and bug bounties
+## use
+Start using:
+\
+`python3 main.py`
+Automatically targets all files in testContracts folder, but this can be changed with use of options.

 ## options: